They make nature differently out here.

-It doesn’t matter how far you trek, how many hills you climb or how many rocks you roll your ankle on, the sunsets in South Australia’s Flinder’s Ranges make all the aches hurt that little bit less.
+It doesn’t matter how far you trek or how many litres of sweat you lose, the sunsets in the Flinders Ranges make every ache sting that little bit less.
 The vibrant glowing pastels, the lengthening soft shadows and the gradual reveal of every star in the galaxy are a constant inspiration.
-I needed all of the motivation I could muster on this exhausting 35-kilometre day.
+I needed every morsel of motivation over Day 8’s extended expedition through South Australia’s authentically untouched landscapes.

 The Wilson Valley sits nestled between the Yappala and Yourambulla Ranges, and started out in the 1880s as a farming district.
 By 1929 droughts had seen most landholders leave to become pastoralists.

 Of all the days to traipse 35 kilometres through South Australian wilderness, the route between Mt Elm School Shelter and Buckaringa North Campsite was nearly ideal.
 For a majority of the day, I followed straight fences and uncomplicated tracks that allowed my overworked brain to recuperate.
 The terrain was not only flat, but it gradually descended down toward through the uncultivable region.

 However, just when I thought I could grind through the day’s extra kilometres, along came the mesmerising white walls of Willochra Creek; another acute case of ‘expecting the unexpected’ on the Heysen Trail.
 Golden rays from the setting sun rebounded off the pearly cliffs bringing the ephemeral body to life.
 As much as I wanted to erect my tent before dark, I, of course, had no choice but to unpack all of my camera gear and snap every angle of this remarkable scenery.
 I hardly had a choice.
 When would I ever see this striking spectacle again?